alex-piccione/portfolio-2025-web/README.md

 _Dockerfile_ defines the image to be deployed.
 The final image is a _NGINX_ HTTP server for the static SPA builded with Vite.
 No need of Nodejs server.

+Since this repository is public, I don't like to show internal details here, so, a script on the server needs to be called in GitHub Action.
+It is actually a symbolik link.
+In order to do that the GitHub action uses SSH with a serect key saved in the repository secrets.